The lead time starts being measured as soon as a request appears. Whether it's a request for a new product,

 What other benefits are there?

-Once you apply Kanban Tool, you'll get not only to follow the Lead and Cycle Time and possibly greatly improve your performance by this, but you will also be able to:
+With Kanban Tool, not only can you follow your Lead and Cycle times, and possibly greatly improve your performance by doing so, you will also be able to:

-- make sure that the whole team follows the information about all projects and is up-to-date
+- make sure, that the whole team follows the information about each project, and is up-to-date,

-- improve the team communication (with Kanban card comments, checklists, attachments, assignments and more)
+- improve the team communication - thanks to Kanban card comments, checklists, attachments, assignments and more,

-- ensure that the work process stays flexible and is always easy to change and improve - and with continuous feedback coming from the analytical section - you're on the best road to indeed greatly improve the process
+- ensure, that the work process stays flexible and is always easy to improve - with continuous feedback coming from the analytical section - you'll already be on your way to improve it greatly

-- productivity increase - thanks to the fact that the team is more focused (Kanban applies Work In Progress limits) and because of the savings on communication time and slip-ups, the overall productivity has no choice but to go up.
+- increase productivity - due to the fact, that the team is more focused (Kanban applies Work In Progress limits), and thanks to savings on communication time and slip-ups, your overall productivity has no choice, but to go up!